 The data will be used in the development of a framework consisting of three components.
-The first will process real dialog transcripts and extract useful information from them to represent the various interactions, such as keywords, entities or actions.
-The extraction of some of these items may resort to an NLP pipeline [16], but some additional development may be necessary, considering the language and the type of text.
+The first will process real dialog transcripts and extract useful information from them to represent interactions, such as keywords, entities or actions.
+The extraction of some of these items may resort to an NLP pipeline [16].
 The extracted information can be used to better describe the utterances, by classifying intentions and filling slots.
 However, the performance of these tasks is usually based on supervised learning, which implies data annotation.
 The extracted information can also be used to group similar utterances, using clustering.
 This process can also resort to Sentence Embedding techniques [17].

 The second component will aim at discovering the most frequent dialog flows, represented by graphs, where the vertices represent speech classes or clusters, and the arcs represent transitions between them, with associated probabilities.
 In this component one can apply the classification of interactions into more generic classes or, if there is a lack of data to make the system less domain-dependent, perform a clustering that approximates these acts.

-Finally, the guidance component will take advantage of the representation of flows to guide the human.
-In each interaction, previous interactions will be considered to suggest appropriate responses, while anticipating the next interactions.
+Finally, the guidance component will take advantage of past dialogs, represented according to previous components.
+In each interaction, previous interactions will be considered, while anticipating the next interaction.
+This component will analyze the ongoing dialog, using an NLP pipeline, and, whenever possible, map an expression and its context, represented by previous interactions, to expressions represented in the dialog flow graph.
+This mapping can be done through Semantic Textual Similarity [19] mechanisms, using techniques that consider only the words used and their relevance (e.g. TF-IDF based [20]).
+When this mapping is successful, the possible transitions from that expression will be collected and presented to the agent.
+Techniques used by Recommender Systems [21] to make recommendations given a context will be explored.

 A final evaluation of the results of integrating the three components into the framework should be done, as the approaches explored will be evaluated on the data gathered and created using metrics for classification when annotations are produced, or metrics for clustering when they are not.
-Manual evaluations may also be required.